jlaviole90/Adv360-Pro-ZMK/README.md

 Certain ZMK features (e.g. combos) require knowing the exact key positions in the matrix.
 They can be found in both image and text format [here](assets/key-positions.md)

-## Building the Firmware with GitHub Actions

-### Setup

-1. Fork this repo.
-2. Enable GitHub Actions on your fork.

-### Build firmware

-1. Push a commit to trigger the build.
-2. Download the artifact.

 ## Building the Firmware in a local container

 ### Setup